jigpu/linuxwacom-wiki-archive/wiki/Tablet_Configuration.md

 In *xorg.conf.d* you may not be able to configure dependent devices, depending on your X server version.
 However hot plugging is supported.
-To configure your devices you add a 52-wacom-options.conf to /etc/X11/xorg.conf.d and add the Options to it.
+To configure your devices you add a 52-wacom-options.conf file to /etc/X11/xorg.conf.d and add the Options to it.
 See [Xorg.conf.d](/wiki/Xorg.conf.d "wikilink") for detailed explanation and examples on how to use it.